top of page

 HCBSsetting4.jpg

-Code of Conduct, Rainbow Heights Club, Updated March 2013
+Code of Conduct, Rainbow Heights Club, Updated January 2024

 Rainbow Heights Club is a mental health agency that provides advocacy and psychosocial support to lesbian, gay, bisexual, and transgender adults living with mental illness.
 Our goal is to help everyone here to be safe and accepted.